agm316/Food-Your-Way/README.md

 # FOOD YOUR WAY

+HATEOAS BRANCH:
+Currently using this branch to test HATEOAS integration.
+A more polished version will be added to the final product.

 Description:
 A recipe database that makes looking up recipes by filters simple and easy for everyone.
 Enabling search by lifestyle, diet, or even ingredients (to either include or exclude specific ingredients).